Extraltodeus/DistanceSampler/README.md

 This may or may not be a correct implementation but the results are too good to be ignored.

-"fast_3" and "constant_2" are the best speed/quality deals.

 the file "presets_to_add" can be easily edited to add/remove presets to the list.